Tamik/node-hashit/README.md

 # Benchmarks

-Benchmarked with Node.js v12.6
+Benchmarked with Node.js v12.6.

 ## Usage

--   `npm run bench:ops` to run comparison operations/second with other libs for different cases
+-   `npm run bench:ops` to run comparison operations/second with other libs for different cases;
--   `npm run bench:heap` to run comparison heap using with other libs for complex cases
+-   `npm run bench:heap` to run comparison heap using with other libs for complex cases;
--   `npm run bench:speed` to run benchmarking hashit operations/second for different cases
+-   `npm run bench:speed` to run benchmarking hashit operations/second for different cases.

 ## Results